Battery / mains portable with flip-front dial, sometimes known as the Flip-Front, or Picnic Radio.

 Red with Ivory flip

-- There is mention of a gold coloured one in advertising, but one has never been sighted.
+- There is mention of an all-gold coloured one in early advertising, but one has never been sighted and was removed from later adverts as you can see below

 The Pacemaker 5155AB is part of the Pacemaker Leader series of radios.